asousadias/Risset_Inharmonique1977/README.md

-# Risset_Inharmonique1977
+# Jean-Claude Risset's Inharmonique, 1977, for soprano and tape
-Csound patches adapted from Lorrain1980
+Repository for Csound patches adapted from Lorrain 1980